On the influence of reference sample properties on magnetic force microscopy calibrations: MFM Tip Calibration

-Another factor influencing the TTF is the choice of the reference sample.
-To date, only maze domain patterns have been tested and validated as suitable reference samples \cite{Hug1998,Hu2020,Sakar2021}.
-These samples are characterized by distinct domain patterns with specific domain sizes and narrow transitions between domains.
+An MFM image of a typical stripe domain sample (here a maze domain pattern that is composed of complex, interconnected pathways resembling a maze), specifically a CoPt multilayer stack as referenced in Ref. \onlinecite{Hu2020}, is illustrated in Fig.~\ref{fig:MFM_intro}b alongside a cross-section plot and its circularly averaged Fourier spectrum.

 Determining the underlying magnetization pattern, which is necessary for calculating the effective surface charge density, involves discriminating the MFM image into up- and down-magnetized domains followed by applying a domain wall operator.
-The thereof calculated effective charge density pattern provides a good approximation of the real density pattern (Fig.~\ref{fig:MFM_intro}a) and is subsequently used in the deconvolution process.
+The thereof calculated effective charge density pattern provides a good approximation of the real density pattern (see Fig.~\ref{fig:MFM_intro}) and is subsequently used in the deconvolution process.

-An MFM image of a typical maze domain sample, specifically a CoPt multilayer stack as referenced in Ref. \onlinecite{Hu2020}, is illustrated in Fig.~\ref{fig:MFM_intro}b alongside a cross-section plot and its circularly averaged Fourier spectrum.
-The TTF for the tip used in Ref.~\onlinecite{Sakar2021a}, derived from deconvolving the measured phase shift image of this CoPt multilayer, is depicted as the black curve in Fig.~\ref{fig:forward_sim}f.
 Although the fundamental validity of transfer function-based calibration has been demonstrated for these specific samples, its limitations - stemming from dependencies on the reference sample characteristics and measurement parameters such as image size and pixel resolution - have not yet been thoroughly investigated.

 Additionally, understanding the relationship between the TTF and the actual tip stray field distribution is crucial but challenging due to difficulties in directly assessing the tip stray field distribution with sufficient resolution and sensitivity.
 Over the past three decades, only a few attempts have been published that characterize the magnetic stray-field distribution of MFM tips using techniques such as the Hall effect \cite{Abelmann1998,Vock2014}, Lorentz tomography or holography \cite{Dai2018,Neu2018,Gao2004}.
 Recent advancements in NV microscopy (see Ref. \onlinecite{Casola2018}) have introduced new methods for highly spatially resolved characterization of magnetic stray fields.